Why use Cutar Emulsion?

 (Or any coal tar for that matter!)

 If you have been to a doctor for your psoriasis, you were probably prescribed a topical corticosteroid.
 Steroids are anti-inflammatory drugs used to help control psoriasis.
-Basically the goals of using a coal tar product like Cutar and topical steroids are the same: to control itching, scaling, inflammation and redness.
+Basically, the goals of using a coal tar psoriasis lotion like Cutar and topical steroids are the same: to control itching, scaling, inflammation, and redness.
 Tar generally takes longer to work than topical steroids and has a characteristic odor.
-However steroids can have undesirable side effects that are causing more patients and their doctors to take another look at Cutar.
-Dermatologists often recommend Cutar in addition to steroids to help control the following steroid side effects:
+However, steroids can have undesirable side effects that are causing more patients and their doctors to take another look at Cutar.
+Dermatologists often recommend this psoriasis lotion in addition to steroids to help control the following steroid side effects:

 Steroid Rebound – Sometimes when patients stop using topical steroids, their psoriasis returns quickly and often worse than the original outbreak.
 Cutar will generally keep skin clearer for a longer period of time after you stop treatment.
 However, it generally takes longer for Cutar to begin showing results.

 Tachyphylaxis – Your medication stops working.
 Often patients will have success with a certain topical steroid, only to have it become less and less effective over time.
 Patients who get relief from tar, generally stay better for longer periods of time, during and after their course of treatment with tar.

 Skin Atrophy – thinning of the skin.
 Using topical steroids, especially more potent ones, for prolonged periods, may cause skin atrophy where the skin becomes very thin and more susceptible to damage.
 A good psoriasis lotion like Cutar will not atrophy the skin.